EternityForest/EmberOS/README.md

 * Makes sure avahi, exfat-utils, and other random stuff you probably want is installed
 * Runs kaithem as root on port 8002(That's the kaithem module, you can easily swap this for some other control system)
 * Makes /boot and / read-only
-* Installs squid-deb-proxy-client to fetch updates from the LAN
+* Installs squid-deb-proxy-client to make apt fetch updates from the LAN
-* sets everything up for a realtime clock, just add dtoverlay
+* Sets everything up for a realtime clock, just add dtoverlay
-* Enables SSH, I2C, and SPI
+* Enables SSH, I2C, and SPI, and the camera interface
-* allows full configuration of SSH via the sketch partition
+* Allows full configuration of SSH via the sketch partition
 * Enables Samba and DLNA(minidlna is added to root's group to enable this)
+* Puts a tmpfs over /home/pi and /root, making them volatile but writable.
+* Disables overscan.
+You almost certainly don't want this on a modern display.
+* Sets up a US keyboard layout(This will eventually be set through /sketch if there's interest)
+* Boots by default into a Chromium fullscreen kiosk(Exit with alt-f4) to /sketck/kiosk_startpage.html

+* Keeps the default customPiOs behavior of configuring WiFi in /boot, not sketch.

 * Does NOT make the NTFS partition /sketch read only.
 You have to do that one yourself if you want it.